Engelberg/instaparse/README.md

 	(ns example.core
 	  (:require [instaparse.core :as insta])

-## Tutorial

 ### Creating your first parser

-Here's a typical example of a context-free grammar one might see in a textbook on automata and/or parsing:
+Here's a typical example of a context-free grammar one might see in a textbook on automata and/or parsing.
+It is a common convention in many textbooks to use the capital letter `S` to indicate the starting rule, so for this example, we'll follow that convention:

 	S = AB*
 	AB = A B